 First off, here's where I now stand with my paradigm: Joseph was a man who did incredible things in his life.
 Some of the things he did bug me.
 Most of the things he did amaze me.
 This I know: Through it all, he was a prophet called to restore the gospel of Jesus Christ and build the foundation for God's kingdom in the last dispensation of the world.
 Perfection was never required to be a prophet.
 So while my testimony has never been stronger of the prophetic calling of Joseph Smith, I'm no longer under any false impression about Joseph Smith the man being nearly without fault, which is the impression that sometimes has been given in Sunday School or on those BYU-TV commercials trying to sell you something about "the Life and Times of the Prophet Joseph Smith."
 Nor does this take away from my testimony of the greatness of the restored gospel.
 In fact, I think it actually adds to it.

 My testimony has never been linked to whether Joseph was impeccable or not.
 It's also certainly not linked to whether the Church is perfect, for it certainly isn't.
 My testimony is linked to the power of the Book of Mormon to bring me to Christ.
-Because the Book of Mormon is true and it does bring me closer to my Lord, Savior, and Redeemer-Jesus Christ-it also consequentially is proof that Joseph was called of God; imperfect man he was notwithstanding.
+Because the Book of Mormon brings me closer to my Lord, Savior, and Redeemer-Jesus Christ-I find value in it and the effort Joseph made to bring it about--imperfect man he was notwithstanding.
 He himself admitted that he had many rough edges.
 Such as loosing his temper or getting angry.
 I can relate to that.
 I like the image of a forceful prophet.
 I can see some of that in myself.
 So knowing the truth not only makes you free, but it gives you hope because you realize that the Lord still can make something great out of your life even if you're not presently the most "Christ-like" person.

 I loved my experience reading this book because it is enlightening and it was right up my ally with a mixture of historical, biographical, and religious reading that still is causing me to ponder.
 I recommend it as excellent reading, at the least to join in the conversation.
 However, this isn't a book for those members of the Church that rely solely on a sanitized version of Church history.
 Nor is it for those who teach that Joseph and Emma had a model relationship, or for those who cling to the belief that Joseph Smith was almost "barely-mortal".
 His human mistakes and frailties come out.
 But I like that, because it helps me relate better to all people in history who also faced struggles and problems--just like us.
 We can learn from both the good and the bad, the majestic and the not so majestic.